fbef0102/L4D1_2-Plugins/map-decals/readme.md

     		* If L4D1, ```Left 4 Dead Dedicated Server\left4dead```
     		* If L4D2, ```Left 4 Dead 2 Dedicated Server\left4dead2```
 		* Copy YOUR vtf files to the materials/decals/TS_SERVER directory, at least they should be in materials, otherwise it won't work.
 Edit your .vmt file with a text editor if neccesary, to change the path to the .vmt file.
-		* Add the path of the decal to the main config file "addons\sourcemod\configs\map-decals\decal.cfg".
+		* Add the path of the decal to the main config file [addons\sourcemod\configs\map-decals\decals.cfg](addons\sourcemod\configs\map-decals\decals.cfg).
 The path has to be put relative to the materials folder, and without the file extension.
 		* Prepare your content-server for FastDL, if you don't know what "FastDL" is, please google it

 	3. Setup server to work with downloadable content